-1.4 This document outlines the process involved when the Inspector-General considers taking steps to cancel the registration of a debt agreement administrator or declare an unregistered debt agreement administrator ineligible to act.
-It also outlines the broad steps that may lead to the Inspector-General taking such action and the basis of the Inspector-General’s decision making.
+1.1 This document outlines the process involved when the Inspector-General in Bankruptcy considers taking steps to cancel the registration of a debt agreement administrator.
+It also outlines the broad steps that may lead to such action and the basis of the Inspector-General’s decision making.

-3.1 There is an expectation that administrators who regularly fail to comply with the Act without reasonable explanation, who diverge from acceptable practice or their behaviour/conduct brings the integrity of the profession into disrepute will be subject to disciplinary action.
+1.2 An administrator may be subjected to disciplinary action where they fail to comply with the Act without reasonable explanation, diverge from acceptable practice or behave in a manner that brings the integrity of the profession into disrepute.

-3.2 There is a range of sanctions or actions which AFSA Regulation and Enforcement, as the delegate of the Inspector-General, can take when it considers breaches of duty or non-compliance have occurred.
-Sanctions that Regulation may consider include:
+2.1 There is a range of sanctions or actions which AFSA Regulation and Enforcement (R&E) staff, as delegates of the Inspector-General, can take when breaches of duty or non-compliance are considered to have occurred.
+Possible sanctions/actions include:

 a. education—making administrators aware, both individually and collectively, of problem areas and the correct practice or law

 b. individual counselling—by far the most effective means of achieving timely remedial action

 c. changing the risk profile of an administrator.
 This will lead to a more in-depth inspections

 d. formal investigation and reporting under section 12 of the Act.
 Such reports may be supplied to creditors, police and other regulatory or disciplinary bodies such as CAANZ, CPA or Law Councils and Societies

 e. imposition of penalties for realisations and interest charge breaches